Have you ever heard Jazz played on ancient Chinese instruments?

 with guest artist Liam MacDonald, percussion

-Jodi is a three time Juno-nominated bassist, producer and composer who writes music for Jasmine Jazz.
+Jodi Proznick is a three-time Juno-nominated bassist, producer, and composer who writes music for Jasmine Jazz.
 The 2023 recording of Jasmine Jazz features tracks such as "Little Sunflower," "Anhui," and "Jasmine Flower," each blending the soulful essence of jazz with the vibrant rhythms of Chinese music.
-This album not only showcases the Ensemble's exceptional talent but also underscores their dedication to pushing the boundaries of musical expression.
+This album not only showcases the ensemble's exceptional talent but also underscores their dedication to pushing the boundaries of musical expression.

 The Jasmine Jazz (2023) album is the recipient of the prestigious Instrumental Artist of the Year award at the 2023 BreakOut West.
 It was recognized as a beacon of innovation in Western Canada's instrumental music landscape.
 This collaboration between the Vancouver Chinese Music Ensemble and the Jodi Proznick Jazz Trio has not only received critical acclaim but also ushered in a new era of musical fusion.